mbofos01/Weather-Forecast-Site/README.md

 # Weather-Forecast-Site
 This is a complete project that uses the OpenWeather API to show weather forecast for any city.
-You can check it <a href="https://mbofos01.github.io/Weather-Forecast-Site/" target="_blank">here</a>!
+You can check it <a href="https://mbofos01.github.io/Weather-Forecast-Site/" target="_blank" rel="noreferrer noopener">here</a>!

     1) Dark Theme: Press the button in the right up corner and most of the html elements activate their dark theme version (implemented